Betting on Fencing: Strategy, Odds and Sportsbooks

 At the 2021 games there will 12 fencing events: six for men and six for women, incorporating all three weapons.
 There will be a total of 200 competitors in Tokyo

-Each competitor wears protective clothing and a face mask with blunt-bladed weapons used to minimise the chances of injury.
+Each competitor wears protective clothing and a face mask with blunt-bladed weapons used to minimize the chances of injury.
 Points are scored for contact made with your opponent at various points of the body.

 At the last Olympics the US picked up silver in the men’s individual foil, Alexander Massialas; silver in the men’s individual saber, Daryl Homer; and bronze in men’s team foil and the women’s team saber.
 There are high hopes for the US fencers in Tokyo with both Race Imboden and Eli Dershwitz second ranked in the world for foil and saber respectively.